The Swallows of Kabul (film): Synopsis

 Atiq's wife realizes that her husband is in love with the prisoner and, far from condemning him, is moved to see that he is capable of feelings, which she had come to doubt.
 On the verge of death, she decides to sacrifice herself to allow him to live this unexpected love.
-She took advantage of the anonymity imposed by the chadri to replace Zunaira at the crucial moment and perish in his place.
-Atiq for his part, whose sensitivity and lameness have made us forget that he was a tried and tested fighter, kills - with his bare hands - the armed Taliban in charge of monitoring him.
+She takes advantage of the anonymity imposed by the chadri to replace Zunaira at the crucial moment and perish in her place.
+Atiq, for his part, whose sensitivity and lameness have made us forget that he was a tried and tested fighter, kills with his bare hands the armed Taliban in charge of monitoring him.

 On the day scheduled for the execution, the condemned woman (in a burqa) is fetched.
-But the Taliban leader, worried about the disappearance of his henchman, demanded that Atiq attend the execution.
-At the stadium, the condemned woman was executed with a bullet in the back of the head.
+But the Taliban leader, worried about the disappearance of his henchman, demands that Atiq attend the execution.
+At the stadium, the condemned woman is executed with a bullet in the back of the head.
 Quassim, seized with doubt, uncovers his face and realizes the substitution.
-Mad with rage, he kills Atiq, who falls next to his sacrificed wife and rushes at the women present to tear off their burqas in the hope of finding the real condemned woman.
+Mad with rage, he kills Atiq, who falls next to his sacrificed wife.
+Quassim rushes at the women present to tear off their burqas in the hope of finding the real condemned woman.
 In vain, the women scatter like a flock of swallows.

-Zunaira has taken advantage of her luck and takes refuge with Professor Bayazid: she will teach in his clandestine school.
+Zunaira takes advantage of her luck and takes refuge with Professor Bayazid: she will teach in his clandestine school.